SwissDataScienceCenter/renkulab-docker/README.md

   a release, this value is the first few chars of the git commit SHA from which the image is built.

-Note that the latest version of the `renku` CLI is always installed in the base images.
+Note that the base images include the specified version of the `renku` CLI.
-This can easily be overriden by installing another version with `pipx` in the container or any Dockerfile that uses these images, e.g.
+This can easily be overridden by installing another version with `pipx` in the container or any Dockerfile that uses these images, e.g.

 ```bash